centrifugal/centrifugo/docs/content/server/engines.md

 * `nats_dial_timeout` - timeout for dialing to Nats in seconds, default `1`.
 * `nats_write_timeout` - write (and flush) timeout on a connection to Nats in seconds, default `1`.

-It's theoretically possible to use Redis Engine together with Nats broker for message history, recovery and presence.
+It's theoretically possible to use Redis Engine together with Nats broker for presence information.
 If you are interested in this – please write to our community chat rooms.